 - While it's not required to toast the pecans, I highly recommend doing so.
 Toasting gives nuts a distinctive toasty flavor while helping them maintain their crunch.
 Keep in mind that chopped nuts will toast quicker than whole nuts.
-Watch them carefully once they’re almost done, as they can quickly go from perfect to burned.
+Watch them carefully once they're almost done, as they can quickly go from perfect to burned.

 - You may use plain yogurt if you don't have Greek yogurt on hand.
 However, keep in mind that the dressing will turn out slightly runnier.

 - Or, as mentioned above, you can make this chicken salad with all mayonnaise and no yogurt.